-SC Code of Regulations Chapter 43 SC Code of Laws 59-155-180 SC Literacy Competencies for Middle and High School Teachers http://ed.sc.gov/agency/ie/School-Transformation/Read-to-Succeed/documents/Literacy_Competencies_for_Middle_and_High_School_Content_Area_Teachers.pdf
+South Carolina Code of State Regulations 43-51 SC Code of Laws 59-155-180 SC Literacy Competencies for Middle and High School Teachers http://ed.sc.gov/agency/ie/School-Transformation/Read-to-Succeed/documents/Literacy_Competencies_for_Middle_and_High_School_Content_Area_Teachers.pdf

 Ensure that middle and secondary school teachers are prepared to meet the instructional requirements of college- and career-readiness standards for students.

 Incorporate informational text of increasing complexity into classroom instruction.